CGM-Team/CGM-Team.github.io/README.md

 # NON-INVASIVE CONTINUOUS GLUCOSE MONITORING

 ## Overview
-Welcome to [Non-Invasive Continuous Gllucose Monitoring]!
+Welcome to Non-Invasive Continuous Gllucose Monitoring!
 This README provides an overview of our organization, its purpose, structure, and guidelines for contributing.

 ## About Us
-[Organization Name] is a [brief description of the organization's mission, goals, and values].
+Our Organisation was setup with the vision to measure body glucose level wihtout any blood but using body signals emitted by it.

 ## Table of Contents
 1. [Mission and Vision](#mission-and-vision)